stefanocasazza/ULib/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

 ULib is normally built and installed as a set of shared object libraries and header files.
 These libraries and headers are installed using directories selected through a "configure" script that has been prepared with automake and autoconf.
 As such, they should build and install similarly to and in a manner compatible and consistent with most other GNU software.
-ULib is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-ULib is Free Software under the LGPL
+ULib is Free Software under the LGPL and it is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Comments and suggestions are welcome.